Clumber Spaniel vs Cirneco dell'Etna: Complete Comparison (2026)

 Health and Lifespan Comparison

 Clumber Spaniel has a typical lifespan of 10-12 years, while Cirneco dell'Etna lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-Clumber Spaniel is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Clumber Spaniel is predisposed to hip and joint issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Cirneco dell'Etna faces its own health challenges including Potential Health Concerns, Uncommon but Reported.
 Clumber Spaniel has 3 documented predispositions compared to 2 for Cirneco dell'Etna, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health